Muhammedsuwaneh/PortfolioWebsite/README.md

 ## About Project

-This is a static Portfolio website develop using ReactJS+MaterialUI.
+This is a static Portfolio website developed using ReactJS+MaterialUI.
 The site gives some general info about me, my experience as a Software Engineer and the projects I worked on.
 [explore site](https://muhammedsuwaneh-ce135.firebaseapp.com/)